ugeneunipro/docs/content/basic-functions/ugene-application-settings/alignment-color-scheme.md

 weight: 700
 ---

 # Alignment Color Scheme

 ![](/images/65929359/65929360.png)

-On the _Alignment Color Scheme_ tab you can create, change and delete custom color schemes.
+On the _Alignment Color Scheme_ tab, you can create, change, and delete custom color schemes.